We are always seeking Honours, MPhil, MSc and PhD students, or visiting scholars!

 If interested, please contact at sam.chen@newcastle.edu.au

-Sam (Xianjue) Chen received both his Bachelor's and Master's degrees in Materials Science and Engineering from Harbin Institute of Technology.
+Sam (Xianjue) Chen received both his Bachelor's and Master's degrees in Materials Science and Engineering from Harbin Institute of Technology, China.
 He was awarded a PhD in Chemistry in 2014 from the University of Western Australia (UWA) followed by a postdoctoral experience at Flinders University with Prof Colin L. Raston AO.
 From 2015, he worked as a Research Fellow with Prof Rodney S. Ruoff at the Institute of Basic Science (IBS) Center for Multi-dimensional Carbon Materials (CMCM) at the Ulsan National Institute of Science and Technology (UNIST).
 Upon receiving the ARC DECRA fellowship, he joined the School of Chemistry at the University of New South Wales (UNSW) in 2017, working with Prof. Chuan Zhao while establishing his research group focusing on 'artificial materials' through developing new synthesis strategies and exploring applications of materials.
-In 2021, Dr Chen joined the School of Environmental and Life Sciences at the University of Newcastle.
+In 2021, Dr Chen joined the University of Newcastle.
+He is currently a Senior Lecturer in chemistry and a TRaCE Fellow.

 Research Project: Carbon capture and conversion